arslansherazi/arslansherazi/README.md

 <b>Backend Development:</b> Proficient in Python (Django, Flask, FastAPI), with expertise in building robust APIs and efficient backend services.<br>
 <b>AI & Generative AI:</b> Skilled in working with AI stacks, particularly generative AI frameworks using LangChain.<br>
 <b>Data Engineering:</b> Experienced in data processing, analysis, and visualization using libraries such as Pandas, NumPy, and Matplotlib.<br>
-<b>Cloud Computing:</b> Adept at deploying scalable applications on cloud platforms like AWS and GCP.<br>
+<b>Cloud Computing:</b> Adept at deploying scalable applications on cloud platforms like AWS, GCP & Azure.<br>
 <b>Frontend Development:</b> Intermediate-level knowledge of HTML, CSS, JavaScript, and ReactJS, with experience in building user-friendly web and mobile interfaces.<br>

 ## What Sets Me Apart: